zertidana/LNHM/README.md

 ## 🤐 Environment Variable Structure
-The following are the variables required in the .env file:
+The following are the variables required in the .env file with their placeholders:
 - `BASE_URL`=http://your-sensor-api.com/data
 - `DB_DRIVER`=ODBC Driver 17 for SQL Server
 - `DB_HOST`=your-database-hostname